egsmedia/gallery/README.md

     IMG_1235.jpg
 ```

-- Open the folder in finder and **double click** `setup.command`.
+- Open this folder in VSCode.
+If a git bash terminal is not open, open one with the terminal menu, then type `bash setup.sh` and press enter.
 This will go through all of your albums and create a `config.json` file for you.
 This file allows the generator to know which photos will be hosted on your website.✨
 - Personalize the contents at the bottom of `_config.yml`.
 - Commit all of your changes and then push all of your changes to Github by running
 ```